codestorm1/vintage_cell/notes.md

 * fona modem - add functions for loudspeaker on/off (Waveshare HAT has no loudpseaker)
 * Add timeout to get to off hook warning state (can't play that panic tone, no point doing this)

+## Get this thing ready for presentation!

+### Vintage phone
+* solve 3 wire problem
+* Waveshare doesn't make a ringing noise for incoming calls
+* ring bell for incoming call
+* Add charger for WaveShare
+* Fit into MonoPhone

 ### FONA replacement Features
 * Audio jack or audio output
 * Makes ring sound when call is incoming